s27y/my_pelican/content/pages/about-me.md

 Status:

-#### Who am I?

-I'm a 25-year-old software engineer on [IBM](https://www.ibm.com)'s [SmartCloud](https://www.ibm.com/cloud-computing/social/us/en/) Operations team in Dublin
+I'm a 25-year-old software engineer on [IBM](https://www.ibm.com)'s [SmartCloud](https://www.ibm.com/cloud-computing/social/us/en/) Operations team in Dublin.

-I have a Master of Science in Computer Science from [University College Dublin](http://www.ucd.ie/about-ucd/)
+I have a Master of Science in Computer Science from [University College Dublin](http://www.ucd.ie/about-ucd/).
 Previously I studied Networks and Distributed System in [Trinity College Dublin](https://www.tcd.ie) and did my undergraduate course in [Dundalk Institute Of Technology](https://www.dkit.ie).

 I am interested in coding, reading, weight lifting<del>(stoped trainning after 5 years)</del>(picked up after stop for a year) and recently I pick up investing as I got a little bit extra cash.

-Check my [LinkedIn](https://ie.linkedin.com/in/yangsuntcd) page from more details.
+Find out more about me on [LinkedIn](https://ie.linkedin.com/in/yangsuntcd).

 #### What about this blog?